jserrao/commando/commands.md

 09.     bower install your-js-package-here --save (adds your package into bower.json dependency list)
 10.		npm install -g yo generator-wordpress (installs the community's favorite wordpress yeoman generator - assumes you have yeoman and npm installed)
 11.		npm install -g http-server (adds a local server you can just spin up)
-12.		http-server /your/path/here (starts up at localhost:8080 that points at whatever path you tell it)
+12.		http-server /your/path/here (starts up at localhost:8080 that points at whatever path you tell it, simple server)
 13.		http-server /your/path/here -p 5000 (starts up at localhost:5000, different path declaration)
+14.		apachectl start (starts http server at http://localhost)
+15.		apachectl stop (stops http server at http://localhost)

 ## GIT! (super useful to do this on the command line versus GUI)